All GP practices are required to declare the mean earnings (eg average) for GPs working to deliver NHS services to patients at each practice.

-This is for 3 full time GPs, 6 part time GPs, and 0 locum GPs who worked in the practice for more than 6 months.
+This is for 4 full time GPs and 5 part time GPs who worked in the practice for more than 6 months.

 From the 1st April 2015 practices are required under their contract to allocate a named GP to ALL patients including children.